 Aussie Farmers Foundation is a non-profit charity registered with – and regulated by – the Australian Charities and Not-for-profit Commission (ACNC) that helps rural and regional communities in Australia needing support with food relief, disaster relief and recovery, farm sustainability, access to health services including mental health and wellbeing, and kid’s health and healthy eating.

-The the Aussie Farmers Foundation provides grants via our major partner and small grants (Grassroots Grant) programs and on an ad-hoc basis for projects such as those responding to disaster relief and recovery.
+The Aussie Farmers Foundation provides grants via our major partner program and small grants (Grassroots Grant) program and on a discretionary basis for projects such as those responding to natural disasters.

 Currently; we are running a GiveNow campaign to help communities impacted by the drought and 100% of funds we receive via this drought campaign will be directed towards projects run by charities that help these communities.
 If you would like to donate, click here.

-In October – to support the mental health and wellbeing of farming communities – we donated $20,000 to Lifeline, to support Lifeline Central West NSW’s Gatekeeper Training program and Lifeline Gippsland’s Farmer Mentor Program.
-In addition, $15,000 has been donated to the Australian Red Cross’ Community Drought Support Program targeting NSW and Queensland.
+In October 2018 – to support the mental health and wellbeing of farming communities – we donated $20,000 to Lifeline, to support Lifeline Central West NSW’s Gatekeeper Training program and Lifeline Gippsland’s Farmer Mentor Program.
+In addition, $15,000 has been donated to the Australian Red Cross’ Community Drought Support Program targeting NSW and Queensland and $15,000 to support Aussie Helpers’ Virtual Psychologist program.

-We’ll have more announcements about how donations to the Aussie Farmers Foundation are helping drought affected communities soon.
+We’ll have more announcements about how donations to the Aussie Farmers Foundation are helping rural and regional communities in 2019.
 Keep an eye out on this website or follow our Facebook page here.

-In the past two years, some of the projects funded by the Aussie Farmers Foundation grants include:
+In the past three years, some of the projects funded by the Aussie Farmers Foundation include:

 • Meals for Mates program with Foodbank Australia to deliver 1 million meals to rural and regional Australians facing food insecurity (our two year partnership has delivered over 2 million meals).